wds4/DCoSL/bounties/curatedLists/phase1/phase1.md

 ## Overview

 Curated Lists currently exists as a functioning app in the [Pretty Good Apps nostr desktop client](https://github.com/wds4/pretty-good).
 This [phase 1 bounty](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md) will be the first in a series of bounties to refactor this app as a web app with an improved design and user experience.
+For the existing UX, see [these screenshots](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/screenshots.md) from the desktop app in its present incarnation.

 The requirements of phase 1 are simply to create an explorer for all kind: 9901 and 39901 events (proposed lists, list items, and the attestations used to curate which proposed items should be accepted vs rejected onto any given list by a reference user's web of trust) and should be relatively straightforward for an experienced dev.
 The actual curation itself (based on an analysis of the relevant attestations) is not necessary for Phase 1.